-The functional and presentation currency of the Company is Indian Rupee (Rs.) which is the currency of the primary economic environment in which the Company operates.
+The functional and presentation currency of the Company is Indian Rupee (₹) which is the currency of the primary economic environment in which the Company operates.
+All amounts have been rounded-off to the nearest lakhs, unless otherwise indicated.

 2.2 Summary of significant accounting policies